UbiquityRobotics/learn/doing_more/python_script.md

   # run it
   node.run()
 ```
+-->
 ## Summary Of What Was Shown
-A simple python script was shown that sends new waypoints or destination X,Y
-locations to the robot.
-The robot has already had a map of the working space
-made so when it gets new goals to move it moves to those locations.
+A python script was shown that sends new waypoints or destination X,Y locations to the robot.
+The robot has already had a map of the working space made and is running the some form of navigation code so when it gets new goals to move it moves to those locations.

-The simple table with the 2 endpoints of a line can be grown to support any
-sort of pattern a user wants to have the robot follow.
-We have used an
-enhanced version of this script to make the robot move in assorted patterns for longer term tests.
+The simple table with the 2 endpoints of a line can be grown to support any sort of pattern a user wants to have the robot follow.
+Take a look at the other patterns in this script to make the robot move in assorted patterns for longer term tests.
+Make your own patterns in additional fixed tables to select.